-So let me start off by saying that I have always called this recipe egg strata.
+So let me start off by saying that I have always called this crustless quiche recipe egg strata.
 It wasn’t until just now when I googled the term “egg strata recipe” to find out how the “experts” tell you to make this that I found out that really my recipe isn’t an egg strata at all.
 It doesn’t have layers, apparently, stratas are supposed to have layers.
-So after some more googling I guess what I made is a crustless egg quiche.
+So after some more googling I guess what I made is a crustless quiche.
 Whatever you want to call it, it’s tasty, easy and a great way to use up leftovers.
-The internet also says this is a low carb option, so that’s cool I guess.